KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Here, freedom is not escape from cause —
 but **harmonic causation**.

-The purest expressions of will
+The fundamental expressions of will
 are **coherence** and **fragmentation**.

 Both **centropic integration**